|M.S. Student (Graduate Research Assistant)

-I am a first-year graduate student in the CCHT at NC State University.
+I am a second-year graduate student in the CCHT at NC State University.
 I am from Raleigh and grew up going to North Carolina beaches.
 These beaches have driven my interest toward barrier island dynamics, coastal hazards, and forecasting effects of major storm systems.
 I received my undergraduate degree in civil engineering from NC State where I focused my courses in water resources and coastal engineering.
 During this time, I became involved with the coastal engineering team by attending weekly team meetings, joining the Coast, Oceans, Ports, and Rivers Institute (COPRI), and contributing to two research projects.

-Continuing my education with a graduate degree, I will be working with Dr. Casey Dietrich to create a model which outputs predictions for high-energy storms.
+Continuing my education with a graduate degree, I have been working with Dr. Casey Dietrich to create a model which outputs predictions for high-energy storms.
 I am excited to have joined the CCHT, and I look forward to gaining a better understanding of barrier islands, coastal hazards, and storms.

-Aside from research, I am involved in Engineers Without Borders, with whom I have made three trips to Guatemala to build rainwater catchment systems to provide drinking water for a remote mountain community called Caserio Panhux.
+Aside from research, I am involved in Engineers Without Borders, with whom I have made four trips to Guatemala to build rainwater catchment systems to provide drinking water for a remote mountain community called Caserio Panhux.
 I also played on the NCSU club lacrosse team, and in my free time, I like playing bass guitar and going to football games.
 GO PACK!